 2.6.
 Good title, detailed video information and scheduling

 Similarly to written content, videos need good titles and right now YouTube only allows for 100 characters, including spaces.
-Include the most important keyword(s) in the title and consider writing the type of video you are posting.
+Include target keywords in the title and consider writing the type of video you are posting.
 For example, if the content serves as a guide on how to use specific software, consider adding [TUTORIAL] at the end.
 If it is a video showing a slice of a game – [GAMEPLAY], etc. Fill out as many details about the video as you can.
 In the description, you can provide useful links related to the content presented in the video.
 If relevant, you can also include the type of hardware you were running when recording.
-Add appropriate tags to make finding your content easier.
+Add appropriate tags to make finding your digital content easier.
 Choose the appropriate category so the video appears on lists referring to specific topics.
-The “Gaming” category is the only category that also allows for the selection of a specific video game the content is related to.
+The “Gaming” category is the only category that also allows for the selection of a specific video game the digital content is related to.
 Enable comments and consider scheduling the video at most efficient times.
 There are varying opinions on when it is best to post, but the general consensus seems around 2-4 p.m. on weekdays.
-Once you get more viewer data, you can check when your specific audience is most active by visiting the Analytics section in the YouTube Studio of your channel.
+Once you get more viewer data, you can check when your target audience is most active by visiting the Analytics section in the YouTube Studio of your channel.

-There are some universal pieces of advice that can be given with reference to almost any type of content.
+There are some universal pieces of advice that can be given with reference to almost any type of web content.
 Below you will find a few of our ideas.

 3.1.
-Setting up marketing goals for content
+Setting up marketing goals for digital content

 3.2.
 Only topics of interest